lib1001/azure-vm/README.md

 </p>
 <br />

--Congrats! :tada: You have successfully created your first Windows 10 Virtual Machine in Microsoft Azure!
+Congrats! :tada: You have successfully created your first Windows 10 Virtual Machine in Microsoft Azure!

 <h2>Deployment and Configuration Steps (Linux)</h2>
 - Here we will create a second virtual machine, this time using Linux, using the same virtual network as our first virtual machine.